 The National Museum of Wildlife Art occupies a distinctive stone building situated on a hillside overlooking the National Elk Refuge.
 The museum, founded in 1987, holds more than 5,000 pieces of art, all depicting wildlife in some shape or form.
 The collection includes works from famous artists like Andy Warhol and Georgia O'Keeffe and chronicles the presence of wildlife in art from 2,500 B.C. through the present-day.
 The museum overlooks the National Elk Refuge and is only two miles from the entrance to Grand Teton National Park.

 Outside the museum is the 3/4-mile Wildlife Sculpture Trail, designed by Walter Hood, an award-winning landscape architect.
 The trail opened in 2012 and will eventually have 30 wildlife sculptures by different artists.
 The trail also has live music performances, yoga and more.

 Part of the US National Wildlife Refuge System, the National Elk Refuge is the winter home of elk and bison herds.
 The herds can be seen from a number of viewpoints situated around the periphery of the refuge: these viewpoints can be reached on an auto tour.
 Winter sleigh rides are another popular way to see elk.
-While November through April are the best months to see the herds, the refuge is worth a visit all year round.
-Be sure to stop at the Jackson Hole and Greater Yellowstone Visitor Center, an interagency facility that includes interpretive displays, education programs, and a gift and book store.
+While November through April is the best time to see the herds, the refuge is worth a visit year-round.
+Be sure to stop at the Jackson Hole and Greater Yellowstone Visitor Center, an interagency facility that includes interpretive displays, education programs, and a gift and bookstore.

-- Mountain Trails Art Gallery - fine art featuring Western scenes, including wildlife and landscapes
+- Mountain Trails Art Gallery: Fine art featuring Western scenes, including wildlife and landscapes